orstavik/JoiComponents/book/chapter2/Mixin2_ChildrenChangedMixin.md

 # Mixin: ChildrenChanged

-So, if we start with the basic example above,
+The problem with SlotchangeMixin is:
+1. it requires the existence of a slot inside the element, and
+2. the listener for this slot needs to be updated every time the shadowRoot changes content because the slotchange event does not bubble.

+To bypass the problems of the slotchange event, we can instead directly observe when the potentially assignable nodes of a custom element changes.
-an alternative approach to observing `slotchange` events is to observe changes in the list of children of the host element.
+To do so, we observe changes in the list of children of the host element.
-But, if one of those children happen to be a slot, we also need to observe the `slotchange` event of either:
+And, if one of those children happen to be a slot, we also add a `slotchange` listener to those nodes.
-1. the first no-name slot child, or
-2. all named slot children.

 This approach gives us a `slotchange` callback that relies on `MutationObserver` for its initial response.
-And this has one surprising, but important benefits: the custom element no longer needs an instantiated and populated shadowRoot.
+With the added benefit that updates of the shadowDOM no longer might require the Mixin to update its slotchange listener.
-And this in turn means that the custom element that uses ChildrenChangedMixin can *alter* its shadowDOM *after* the mixin has added its observer, *without* having to worry about such changes muting the mixin.
+This means that users of ChildrenChangedMixin can *alter* its shadowDOM *after* the mixin has added its observer, *without* having to worry about such changes muting the mixin.
-Or, put simply, this mixin does not require its inheriting custom elements to call `updateSlotListeners()` when the shadowDOM changes.
+No need to `updateSlotListeners()` when the shadowDOM changes.

 [link to the source of ChildrenChangedMixin](../../src/ChildrenChangedMixin.js)

 ## How to react to dynamic changes of the DOM inside a custom element?